kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 ## TLDR

 Provide a method for configuring **Gateway API implementations** to add HTTP Authentication for north-south traffic.
 The method may also include Authorization config if practical.
-At the time of writing, this authentication is only for ingress traffic to the cluster.
+At the time of writing, this authentication is only for ingress traffic to the Gateway.

 ## Goals